rashmi1898/Currency-Converter/README.md

 # Currency-Converter

 It is a Currency Converter Application Project .
-Where i can used my Te hnical Skills HTML , CSS , JAVASCRIPT .
+Where i can used my TeChnical Skills HTML , CSS , JAVASCRIPT .